 How do I know what might help?

-Chatting to others with a similar condition or situation can help you get creative with your solutions too - not all helpful things have been designed especially for people with disabilities, or health conditions, some everyday objects can be put to creative use.
+Chatting to others with a similar condition or situation can help us get creative with our solutions too - not all helpful things have been designed especially for people with disabilities, or health conditions, some everyday objects can be put to creative use.

 Where can I buy things?

 Carers told me they bought things from Amazon, Ebay, condition specific charity websites (like Parkinson’s UK Living Aids).
 Others found a nearby mobility shop where they could see things and get advice.
 NRS Healthcare was also recommended.

 Some of us may already have an Amazon Alexa or Google Hub and may not be using it to its full potential.
 Our smart phones can be life changing with the right app.
 Or perhaps we are not tech fans and imagine these things to be something for the “techies”.
 This might be a way that someone else could help - getting things set up to be simple to use.

 Here’s what a couple of other carers say: